shepherdjerred/macos-cross-compiler/README.md

 * ✅ macOS 12 Monterey
 * ✅ macOS 13 Ventura

+Support for macOS 14 Sonoma has not been extensively tested. macOS 14-specific features can be added by updating the SDK version.
+The Docker image uses the 13.0 SDK by default.

+> [!IMPORTANT]
-**Note:** This project is tested on modern verisons of macOS, Clang, and GCC.
+> This project is tested on modern verisons of macOS, Clang, and GCC.
 It has not been tested with older versions of these softwares.
 If you need compatabiltiy with older versions, check out the [osxcross project](https://github.com/tpoechtrager/osxcross).

 ## Technical Details